It's hard to believe that COP27, the annual international climate conference, ended without commitments to phase out fossil fuels.

 Eight of the world's biggest oil companies emit as much carbon dioxide as the entire US.
-Most of them aren't changing, but smaller oil companies are making an effort on
+Most of them aren't changing, but smaller oil companies are making an effort on renewable energy.

 US emissions are down and the biggest coal plant in the West will close.
 Hopefully, this won't be the last time in the next four years.